 For information on the safety of packaging please contact the Food Contact Materials Team at FoodContactMaterial@food.gov.uk

-For general enquiries on food hygiene please contact the Food Hygiene Policy Team.
+For general enquiries on food hygiene please contact the Food Hygiene Policy Team at email@example.com

 For information on pesticides safety levels for imports please contact Health and Safety Executive’s (HSE) Chemicals Regulation Directorate (CRD) through our website

-Read the guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of Commission Regulations setting regulatory limits for contaminants in food (nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs).
+The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of retained law which sets out regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 There are some other import restrictions/requirements that can apply to herbs and spices of which importers need to be aware.

-Imports of certain feed and food of non-animal origin that are considered “higher-risk” can only enter the UK through specific ports and airports which are designated points of entry (DPEs) where official controls will be carried out.
-A “higher-risk” product is feed or food that is either known to be, or is, an emerging risk to public health.
+Imports of certain feed and food of non-animal origin that are considered 'higher-risk' can only enter GB through specific ports and airports which are designated border control posts (BCPs) where official controls will be carried out.
+A 'higher-risk' product is feed or food that is either known to be, or is, an emerging risk to public health.

-For a complete list of foods (not of animal origin) with current EU restrictions, you can find the information on our website.
+A complete list of foods (not of animal origin) with current EU restrictions is available.